Day 1, 16:00, Boston

 He didn't know where this was coming from but since things had been crazy the entire past thirty-six hours, he wasn't going to start worrying about questions like these.
 At the moment, they seemed to have all the time in the world and he would answer her anything she wanted to hear.

 It depends.
 It wouldn't be the same for others.
-I died in a way that I struggled against so it hurt more than it should have.
-At that point I welcomed the pain though.
-I thought I deserved it so I wanted to immerse myself in it.
-The love of my life had been murdered and I felt nothing but agony at that point.
-Putting myself through physical pain was just a mechanism to drown out my emotional pain.
-I suppose it's why I ended up so bitter from the very start.
+I struggled against my death so it hurt more than it should have.
+Later, I welcomed the pain of transitioning though.
+I thought I deserved it.
+The love of my life had been murdered and I only felt agony at that point.
+Putting myself through more physical pain was just a mechanism to drown out everything else.

-He felt her mental nod of understanding, accompanied by a light pressure against his cheek.
+He felt her mental nod of understanding.
 She sounded wistful as she answered him.

 I've always prided myself on not being afraid to die.
-I've been reckless when I could have just gone to school and hung out with friends like a normal human.
+I've been reckless when I could have just gone to school and had friends like a normal person.
 I never wanted to though.
 I think by facing myself with potential death every other night I was proving myself invincible.
-I was convincing myself that I didn't have to be scared of it and if I could do that, I could beat anything.
+I was convincing myself that I didn't have to be scared and if I could do that, I could beat anything.

 But you are afraid.
-Quinn thought softly and felt her hand tremble fractionally as it dropped from him.
-He reached out and touched her fingers on the mattress with his own.
+Quinn noted softly and felt her hand twitch fractionally before it dropped away from him.
+He reached out and clasped her fingers on the mattress with his own.
 That's not shameful.
-Even my kind isn't immune to death and for some of us it's their greatest secret fear.
-We're much the same – feeling invincible when we're not.
+Even my kind isn't immune to death.
+We're much the same – feeling invincible.
 We forget that eternity does not mean invulnerability.

 Something burned inside him at her words.
 Her honesty struck him deep and he knew he did not deserve any of her worries after his past actions.
 However, this made her fear for him even more potent.
 He was overcome with admiration.
 She was honorable even as she admitted to her secret feeble points.
 She was perfect in her contradictions.